Best Rain Jackets for Hiking and Backpacking

 CONS: Lower durability – Boxy sizing

 LOOKING CLOSER: REI’s Rainier rain jacket provides tremendous value relative to its comparatively budget-friendly price.
 This jacket does its job well with 2.5 waterproof/breathable layers and an outer coating to increase water resistance.
 We’re also very pleased that REI thought to include pit zips, which can dramatically increase overall ventilation and comfort.
-Now the 2.5-layer design is a slight step down in durability from 3-layer rain jackets.
-Still, REI’s Rainier is one of the best rain jackets for someone who needs a rain jacket only occasionally or for a special occasion.
+Now, the 2.5-layer design is a slight step down in durability from 3-layer rain jackets.
+Still, REI’s Rainier is one of the best rain jackets for someone who needs a rain jacket at an accessible price.

 VIEW ON REI.COM